 This Inner Richmond strip is a bit of East meets West, with some of the city’s best Asian restaurants as well as a great line-up of Irish pubs that fill up every night of the week.
 Sway to authentic Celtic music over a proper Guinness pint at The Plough and the Stars (116 Clement St.), join the boisterous after-work crowd at The Bitter End (441 Clement St.) or Ireland's 32 (3920 Geary Blvd.), and check out the local bands at The Scarlett Lounge (408 Clement St.).
 Take the 38 Geary Muni bus to Arguello Boulevard.

 San Francisco’s original jazz and blues district still keeps things bumping in standout joints like John Lee Hooker's Boom Boom Room (1601 Fillmore St.).
-Head north on Fillmore towards Pacific Heights from here for the Wine Jar (1870 Fillmore St.), offering tastings of vinos from around the world, and Harry's Bar (2020 Fillmore St.), where an excellent whiskey selection awaits.
-Take the 38 Geary Muni bus to Fillmore Street and you are in the bull’s eye.
+Head north on Fillmore towards Pacific Heights to Social Study (1795 Geary St.) for a unique day and evening lounge, Harry's Bar (2020 Fillmore St.), where an excellent whiskey selection awaits, or The Snug (2301 Fillmore St.) for a great place that showcases the best that California has to offer.
+Take the 38 Geary Muni bus to Fillmore Street, and you are in the bull’s eye.